 In 1974, Bonanno boss Philip Rastelli was sent to prison just as former Bonanno boss Carmine “The Cigar” Galante was being released from prison after serving a lengthy prison sentence.
 Upon his release Galante felt he was owed the position of boss of the Bonanno’s and use all his power to push Rastelli aside.
 One of his first orders of business was to take over the heroin market and to shut out all the other families from the profits.
 As his allegiance grew, Galante was isolating himself from the other families who were growing more frustrated with his antics by the day.
 When Galante declared war on the Genovese and Gambino families the commission decided enough was enough and Galante had to go.
 After approving a hit on Galante and receiving the okay from the original father of the Bonanno’s, Joe Bonanno, the hit on Galante was set in motion.

 On July 12, 1979, Dominick Napolitano, Dominick Trinchera, and Anthony Indelicato entered Joe and Mary’s Italian-American restaurant at 205 Knickerbocker Ave. in Bushwick, Brooklyn carrying shotguns and pistols.
-They walked through the front door, through the restaurant, and to the outdoor patio were Galante sat with Bonanno capo Leonard Coppala, restaurant owner/cousin Giuseppe Turano, and to Sicilian bodyguards.
+They walked through the front door, across the restaurant floor to the outdoor patio, were Galante sat with Bonanno capo Leonard Coppala, restaurant owner/cousin Giuseppe Turano, and to Sicilian bodyguards.
 The self-proclaimed untouchable, Carmine Galante took a direct shotgun blast to the face.
 Coppala and Turano were also killed.
 The bodyguards, who did nothing to protect Galante were unharmed; a possible hint that the contract to kill Galante was worldwide.

-After Gallant’s murder, Indelicato sensed a vacuum and attempted to take over as boss of the Bonanno’s, however Sonny “Black” Napolitano and other Rastelli loyalist prevented the takeover.
+After Galante’s murder, Indelicato sensed a vacuum and attempted to take over as boss of the Bonanno’s however, Sonny “Black” Napolitano and other Rastelli loyalist prevented the takeover.
 As Rastelli finished his prison sentence, Napolitano temporarily took the reins of the family as acting street boss.

 Although Indelicato had a large force of Bonanno caporegime’s and soldiers behind him, he was reluctant to start a civil war and offered to sit down with Napolitano and the other capo’s who backed Rastelli to try and reach a compromise, but then meeting never took place.

-On May 5, 1981 at Brooklyn’s Embassy Terrace a second meeting was set to take place.
-With tensions high, Indelicato ordered his men to spread themselves out around the city to prevent them from retaliation if the meeting went badly.
+On May 5, 1981 at Brooklyn’s Embassy Terrace a second meeting was set.
+With tensions high, Indelicato ordered his men to spread themselves out around the city to prevent them from retaliating if the meeting went badly.
 According to a Bonanno capo who was present before Indelicato and caporegime’s Lino, Giaconne, and Trinchera left for the meeting, Indelicato said, “if there is shooting, everybody is on their own, try to get out.”

 Sonny “Black” Napolitano was subsequently killed for allowing an FBI agent to infiltrate his crew.
-Ruggiero was “sent for” and was expected to be murdered as well, however the FBI detained him before he could make it to the meeting.
-Anthony Indelicato, took over his father’s crew in the Bonanno family.
+Ruggiero was “sent for” and was expected to be murdered as well however, the FBI detained him before he could make it to the meeting.
+Anthony Indelicato, having later realized he was the target of botch hit was undeterred and took over his father’s crew in the Bonanno family.